jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-48.md

 Here, the name "angle" is given to everything in a body that protrudes beyond the spherical shape.

-### 49. There must be a finer matter around these spherical particles
+#### 49. There is a finer matter around these spherical particles

-There can be no void in space.
+**There can be no void in space.**

 Yet those round matter particles, when joined together, leave some very small gaps around them.

 <!-- However, since spaces devoid of any body cannot exist anywhere, and since  -->